 Today’s article is by contributing author, photographer and educator Andrew Gibson from the UK.
-I previously featured Andrew on PhotoTraces when I published his interview here.
+The article is dedicated to the process of creating depth in landscape photography.

 Today, he’ll share with us how to improve the composition in landscape photographs by addressing depth.

 Would you like to create powerful landscape photos that make the viewer feel immersed in the scene?
 Of course you would.
 Chances are, all the most memorable landscape photos you’ve seen make you feel part of the landscape, as if you could just step into the photo.

 One of the ways photographers achieve this is by creating a sense of depth to make the photo seem more three dimensional and realistic.

 If this sounds intimidating, the good news is that it’s not as difficult to do as you might think.
 But it does need an understanding of the way your lens works and some basic principles of composition.

 Related: Top Candid Photography Tips

 Top Tips for Creating Depth in Landscape Photography